 Your download speed refers to how fast data from the internet reaches your home.
 It's measured in Mb, or megabits per second, and has a big effect on how you use your internet.
 Faster download speeds mean that files download quicker, videos buffer in seconds, and web pages load lickety-split.
 See also: Upload speed.

 A telephone exchange is where all the broadband and phone connections of your local area meet and connect to their respective provider's network.
 The important thing to note about exchanges when shopping for broadband is that your distance from the nearest exchange can sometimes have an impact on the speeds you're able to receive - read more about this here.

 Some broadband packages, even unlimited ones, have a 'fair usage' policy attached - rules that say how much data you can download before the provider penalises you.
 A penalty could come in the form of an extra fee or slower speeds.
 Luckily, these days a lot of packages are 'truly unlimited' with no limits whatsoever.
 However, most do have an 'acceptable use' policy.
 This usually means that by signing up, you promise to use your broadband connection reasonably - in other words, you're a normal domestic household and won't be doing anything illegal online.

 Fibre optic broadband is literally delivered through fibre optic cables - yes, like the ones in those cool lamps.
 They allow data to be transferred at a much, much faster rate than traditional copper cables, so a home broadband connection with a fibre optic line will get nice fast speeds.
-The main fibre optic network in the UK is owned and maintained by BT and offers download speeds of up to 76Mb.
+The main fibre optic network in the UK is owned and maintained by BT, with average download speed of packages as high as 67Mb.